HobnobMancer/cazy_webscraper/docs/source/index.rst

 piping to a subsequent program.
 If the dataframes are written to the disk they are saved as **.csv** files.

+**GenBank synonyms:**
+Often multiple GenBank accession numbers are listed for a given CAZyme within CAZy.
+However, only the first listed accession number is hyperlinked to the GenBank database.
+Examination of the other listed synonyms (referred to as **genbank synonyms** in the webscraper) shows that these GenBank synonyms are the result of submission of identical protein sequences, splice site and protein isoforms.
+It has been interpreted that it is the first GenBank accession that is listed and hyperlinked to GenBank is the accession number of protein sequence which was used by CAZy to catalogue the CAZyme and the GenBank synonyms were identified and listed by having extremely high sequence identity to the catalogued CAZyme.

+Therefore, the webscraper writes only the first GenBank accession listed for each CAZyme in the resulting dataframe.
+The remaining GenBank synonyms are written out to a JSON file, keyed by the first GenBank accession given for each CAZyme, and valued by a list of GenBank synonyms.
+If no GenBank synonyms are retrieved for a CAZyme then the CAZyme's GenBank accession is **not** written out to the JSON GenBank synonyms file.

+The GenBank synonyms file is written out to the same directory as specificed for the dataframes.
+Additionally, the data is split as is specified for the dataframes.

+**Protein sequences:**

 If enabled, the protein sequence of the scraped CAZymes are retrieved from GenBank are retrieved in the FASTA format and can be written to STDOUT to facilitate piping to a subsequent program or written out to disk, within a specified directory.

+**Protein structures:**

 If enabled, the protein structures will be written out to the disk, to a specified directory.
 The protein structures cannot be written to STDOUT due to using the ``BioPython`` module ``PDB``,